MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/power-bi-custom-visuals.md

 To remove a Power BI visual from the visualization pane, right-click it and select **unpin**.

-To restore the default Power BI visuals in the visualization pane, click the ellipsis and then select **Restore default visuals**.
+To restore the default Power BI visuals in the visualization pane, select the ellipsis and then select **Restore default visuals**.

 :::image type="content" source="media/power-bi-custom-visuals/restore-default.png" alt-text="Screenshot of the Power B I visualization pane restore default option.":::

 ## AppSource Power BI visuals

-Many additional Power BI visuals are available from the Microsoft [AppSource](https://appsource.microsoft.com/marketplace/apps?page=1&product=power-bi-visuals) or through Power BI.
-These are visuals created by Microsoft and Microsoft partners.
-They are tested and validated by the AppSource validation team.
+Many more Power BI visuals are available from the Microsoft [AppSource](https://appsource.microsoft.com/marketplace/apps?page=1&product=power-bi-visuals) or through Power BI.
+These visuals are created by Microsoft and Microsoft partners.
+They're tested and validated by the AppSource validation team.

 Microsoft and community members contribute Power BI visuals for public benefit, and publish them to the [AppSource](https://appsource.microsoft.com/marketplace/apps?product=power-bi-visuals).
 Microsoft has tested and approved these Power BI visuals for functionality and quality.
 You can download these visuals and add them to your Power BI reports.